pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.11 =
+This tiny upgrade improves error handling for empty (no-name) questions.
+The application was choking on them during export.

 = 1.5.10 =
 This minor upgrade fixes a small bug in which write-in survey answers were being left out of the "this is what you said" copy-and-paste display.